Public consultation session in Wangaratta.

 The government’s plan will identify priorities to prevent cancer, increase survival, improve the experience of the cancer treatment and care system, and achieve equitable outcomes for all Victorians.

-Over the past few months, Cancer Council Victoria has consulted with over 600 clinicians, researchers, allied health, nurses and community members affected by cancer.
+Over the past few months, Cancer Council Victoria has consulted with over 600 clinicians, researchers and community members affected by cancer.
 This feedback has been invaluable, and we are now in the process of preparing our independent submission for the government.